chef-boneyard/chefconf-workshop-sysadmin/PREREQ.md

-ChefConf Chef 101 Workshop for System Administrators
+Chef 101 Workshop for System Administrators

-This document describes the prerequisites that attendees of Opscode's ChefConf Chef 101 Workshop for System Administrators should meet to get the most out of the workshop.
+This document describes the prerequisites that attendees should meet to get the most out of the workshop.

 # General Requirements